 The Dirigo 120 weighs in at 50 lbs, and adds an extra 50 lbs to the capacity over the 106, for a maximum load of 350 lbs.

 The Dirigo 120 also comes in an Angler version, for those looking for a sit-inside kayak fishing option.
-It comes with all the standard features of the recreational version, plus it adds two flush-mount rod holders, an anchor trolley system, one swivel rod holder, and this model now comes in two cool camo patterns (Urban Camo with the new ACS2 seat shown in the photo below).
+It comes with all the standard features of the recreational version, plus it adds two flush-mount rod holders, an anchor trolley system, one swivel rod holder, and NEW for 2014 this model comes in a cool camo pattern (not as shown in the photos).
 The Angler options add an insignificant 2 lbs to the weight of the kayak.

 The last member of our Dirigo Family, is the totally family-oriented tandem, the Dirigo Tandem Plus.

 The tandem version takes all the features that make the Dirigo series such fantastic kayaks, and builds them into a kayak made for 2 (and a half*) paddlers!
 The Dirigo Tandem Plus features a breakthrough tandem design with two non-confining cockpit openings.
 In addition, you can bring along a third smaller passenger* in the middle jump seat.
 The jump seat is removable.